Buckle up for the FTC disclosure ride here. The following article was last updated on Oct 24, 2025 ...

 Cleaning Your Motorcycle Helmet's Interior Liner And Exterior Shell

 With so many large projects rising out of motorcycle ownership, it's no surprise when minor upkeep is left by the wayside.
 On any afternoon we might find ourselves changing oil, adjusting valves or mounting tires.
-Meanwhile, non-priorities such as helmet hygiene develop until we put them on and are roundhoused by the bacterial aroma of burnt Starbucks and Nebraskan cow pastures.
+Meanwhile, non-priorities such as helmet hygiene develop until we put them on and the bacterial aroma of burnt Starbucks and Nebraskan cow pastures roundhouses us.
+Sometimes the simple act of committing to a clean motorcycle helmet makes all the difference before a ride.

-A clean motorcycle helmet is one of a few lesser considerations in pleasurable riding.
+A clean motorcycle helmet is one of a few lesser considerations in enjoyable riding.
 Fortunately, the process of cleaning a helmet as well as its liner is far easier than one might expect.
-Minimal materials are involved and disassembly/reassembly is merely a matter of manuals and a bit of backtracking.
+You need only minimal materials and disassembly/reassembly merely requires manuals and a bit of backtracking.

-Safety, bacteria and general odor issues can be resolved in under ten minutes by following the steps below.
-Your helmet's exterior should be cleaned more frequently as it's subject to direct elements.
+You can resolve safety, bacteria and general odor issues in under ten minutes by following the steps below.
+Clean your helmet's exterior more frequently, as it's subject to direct elements.
 Liners are perhaps best removed and washed on a quarterly schedule, depending.
+The payoff is a clean motorcycle helmet that looks better and smells neutral.

 Helmet Cleaning Products We'll Be Using